wp-plugins/ie-6-countdown/readme.txt

 **Version 1.0.1**

-* Fixed a bug that was creating the "2 lines of unexpected output" error
+* Fixed the "2 characters of unexpected output" error.

 **Version 1.0**